 Kaladan Multimodal Transit Transport Project: This project is an important limb of the Act East policy and provides India with crucial access to the region.

 - The objective of the project is to provide alternative connectivity to the North East Region from the Kolkata/Haldia port through Sittwe Port- Kaladan river up to Paletwa in Myanmar by waterway and Paletwa to Zorinpui by Road in Mizoram and provide an alternate route between the landlocked North-East and the rest of India.

-- The Ministry of External Affair is the nodal Ministry for implementation.
-Inland Waterways Authority of India (IWAI) is the Project Development Consultant (PDC) for this project.
+- The Ministry of External Affairs is the nodal Ministry for implementation.
+The Inland Waterways Authority of India (IWAI) is the Project Development Consultant (PDC) for this project.

 Protocol on Inland Water Transit and Trade (PIWT&T):

 - The North Eastern States are connected with the eastern part of India through the river Brahmaputra (NW-2) and river Barak (NW-16), Ganga-Bhagirathi-Hooghly river system (NW-1) via Sundarbans (NW-97), and Indo-Bangladesh Protocol (IBP) route under a Protocol on Inland Water Transit and Trade (PIWT&T) between India and Bangladesh since 1972.

 - Under this Protocol, Inland vessels/cruises of one country can ply on the designated waterway routes of another country.

 For the use of Chattogram and Mongla Ports of Bangladesh for the movement of goods to and from India, the Memorandum of Understanding, dated and Standard Operating Procedure, has been finalized.